sassoftware/sasoptpy/doc/guide/basics.rst

   >>> production_cap = so.Variable(name='production_cap', vartype=so.INT, lb=0)

-  and add it to an existing model by using
+  Then you can add it to an existing model by using :meth:`Model.include`:

   >>> m.include(production_cap)

-* The :meth:`Model.add_variables` method is used to add a set of variables.
+* :meth:`Model.add_variables` method is used to add a set of variables.

   .. ipython:: python

      production = m.add_variables(PERIODS, vartype=so.INT, name='production',
 	                          lb=min_production)

-  When passed as a set of variables, you can retrieve individual variables by using individual keys, such as ``production['Period1']``.
+  When the input is a set of variables, you can retrieve individual variables by using individual keys, such as ``production['Period1']``.
   To create multidimensional variables, simply list all the keys as follows: